Der-Hensel/EasyPCA/README.md

 To upload the data it is possible to drag and drop the Excel file in the box at the top of the site.
 To operate use the folliwing picture as a guide.

 ![Bild1](https://user-images.githubusercontent.com/109506200/207357094-3a903ba1-a4f9-4a37-aa62-5d3a114f8d8a.png)

+### Output ID
+The Output ID are the merged columns of the factors.
+It is important for the following apps.
+If you a